Foundational Principles

 Principle 2: Redesign, Don’t Automate

-Most agentic AI projects fail not because the technology is immature but because organizations bolt AI onto existing processes rather than rethinking the work itself.
+Most agentic AI projects fail because organizations bolt AI onto existing processes instead of rethinking the work itself.
+The technology isn’t the problem.
+The instinct to automate existing steps one at a time is.

-The question is never “which step can an agent do?”
-It is “if we were building this workflow from scratch today, knowing agents exist, what would it look like?”
+The right question isn’t “which step can an agent do?”
+It’s “if we were building this workflow from scratch today, knowing agents exist, what would it look like?”

 Principle 3: Agents Execute, Humans Are Accountable